-Being constipated is hard, to put it quite literally.
+Being constipated is hard—to put it quite literally.
 And having to deal with the associated symptoms of bloating, abdominal pain and hard stools that are often painful to pass is even worse.
-But, take comfort in know that you're not alone.
-According to the U.S. Department of Health and Human Services, constipation—which is defined as pooping fewer than three times a week—affects 16 percent of American adults and doubles as you age.
+But take comfort in knowing that you're not alone.
+According to the U.S. Department of Health and Human Services, constipation—which is partially defined as pooping fewer than three times a week—affects 16 percent of American adults and doubles as we age.
 Approximately 33 percent of adults 60 and older deal with chronic constipation.

-From plump, elastic skin to increased energy levels, staying hydrated offers numerous benefits to our body's various organs, the digestive tract included.
-In fact, according to the U.S. National Library of Medicine, not drinking enough water every day is one of the key reasons why people experience constipation.
+From plump, elastic skin to increased energy levels, staying hydrated offers numerous benefits to our body's various organs, including the digestive tract.
+In fact, according to the U.S. National Library of Medicine's resource, MedlinePlus, not drinking enough water every day is one of the key reasons people experience constipation.

 "At least a liter of water usually enters our colon during digestion, but only a small portion of that is excreted as part of our stool," says Nashville-based registered dietitian Grace Goodwin Dwyer, M.S., M.A., R.D., L.D.N.
 "Poop that has had too much water removed from it, either because you're dehydrated or because you're pooping infrequently, is going to be pretty hard."

-While daily water intake requirements vary from one person to the next—with activity level and surrounding environment all playing a role in how much you need to drink—the Institute of Medicine of the National Academies does offer general recommendations for staying properly hydrated.
-For men, that's achieved by consuming approximately 3.7 liters of total water per day (about 15 cups), and women average around 2.7 liters daily (about 11 cups).
-And, it's not just from drinking glasses of plain ol' water.
+Daily water intake requirements vary from one person to the next—with activity level and surrounding environment all playing a role in how much you need to drink.
+So while your recommended daily amount will vary based on these components, the Institute of Medicine of the National Academies does offer general recommendations for staying properly hydrated.
+For males, that's achieved by consuming approximately 3.7 liters of total water per day (about 15 cups), and females, around 2.7 liters daily (about 11 cups).
+But your fluid intake doesn't have to come from just plain ol' water.
 Beverages—including juices, sodas, coffee, milk and tea—and food sources also count towards a person's total water intake.
 (Psst—here are some of our favorite hydrating foods to help you meet your water goals!)

 Everybody experiences stress and anxiety differently.
-For some, it may cause mental or emotional symptoms like panic or fear.
+According to the Centers for Disease Control and Prevention (CDC), for some, stress can cause anxiety, fearfulness or feelings of helplessness.
 Others develop more physical responses, ranging from rapid heartbeat and dizziness to sleeplessness and, you guessed it, constipation.

-"Stress can drastically influence our hunger, leading some people to emotionally eat and others to avoid eating," says Kristen Carli, R.D. and owner of Camelback Nutrition & Wellness.
+"Stress can drastically influence our hunger, leading some people to emotionally eat and others to avoid eating," says Kristen Carli, R.D., owner of Camelback Nutrition & Wellness, a private nutrition practice in Scottsdale, Arizona.
 "It can also greatly influence our gastrointestinal function."

-According to recent research, there's a direct link between mental health and gut health.
-Chronic stress not only affects the gut microbiota, but it can also lead to the onset of digestive issues such as irregular bowel movements and irritable bowel syndrome.
-Stress can result in the digestive process of peristalsis abruptly stopping as the body moves from a relaxed state into a fight-or-flight sympathetic nervous response, ultimately being a sneaky reason you can't poop.
+According to 2018 research published in the journal Frontiers in Microbiology, there's a direct link between mental health and gut health.
+Chronic stress not only affects the gut microbiota but can also lead to the onset of digestive issues such as irregular bowel movements and irritable bowel syndrome (IBS).
+Stress can also result in the digestive process of peristalsis (wave-like movements that move food through your gut ) abruptly stopping as the body moves from a relaxed state into a fight-or-flight sympathetic nervous response, ultimately being a sneaky reason you can't poop.

 Learning what stress management techniques work for you can really help.
-"It can be as simple as relaxing in a bath with a glass of tea and a good book or more high intensity like a spin class," explains Carli.
+"It can be as simple as relaxing in a bath with a glass of tea and a good book or more high intensity, like [an indoor cycling] class," explains Carli.
 "I just guide patients on identifying what self-care activities appeal to them and suggest seeking these behaviors out instead of turning to food to cope with stress."

-For healthy adults, the 2015–2020 Dietary Guidelines for Americans recommend a dietary fiber intake of 22 grams to 34 grams per day.
-Adult men typically require more fiber—between 28 grams to 34 grams—than women.
-But despite the obvious benefits of incorporating more fiber-rich foods in your diet, most American diets fall short, averaging approximately 14 grams of dietary fiber a day.
+For healthy adults, the 2020-2025 Dietary Guidelines for Americans recommend a dietary fiber intake of 22 grams to 34 grams per day.
+Adult males typically require more fiber than females—between 28 grams to 34 grams.
+But despite the benefits of incorporating more fiber-rich foods into your diet, according to the Dietary Guidelines for Americans, more than 90% of American females and 97% of males fall short of the recommended amount of daily fiber intake, averaging just 14 grams of dietary fiber a day.

 "Sometimes people think they need to add a supplement like a powder or drink to increase their fiber intake," explains Carli.
 "But I recommend starting with fiber from whole food sources because in addition to tasting better, whole food sources also provide additional nutritional benefits like vitamins, minerals, and antioxidants."

-And, that's not all foods rich in fiber have to offer.
-Whole grains like brown rice, nuts, seeds and vegetables are great sources of insoluble fibers, which Dwyer says help to add bulk to your stool, so they are larger in size, promoting a sense of fullness and preventing them from hardening.
+And that's not all foods rich in fiber have to offer.
+Whole grains—like brown rice, nuts, seeds and vegetables—are great sources of insoluble fibers, which Dwyer says help to add bulk to your stool, making them larger and preventing them from hardening.
+Insoluble fibers also promote a sense of fullness.
 "Soluble fibers, like those found in oats, beans and chia seeds, help to stabilize blood sugar and can actually lower your blood cholesterol by binding to bile in the GI tract," adds Carli.

-Although upping your daily fiber intake will no doubt be beneficial in the long run, a drastic change in diet can often result in short-term side effects like constipation as your gastrointestinal tract takes time to adapt.
+Although upping your daily fiber intake will most likely be beneficial in the long run, a drastic change in diet can often result in short-term side effects—like constipation—as your gastrointestinal tract takes time to adapt.
 "If you do not eat much fiber and you suddenly consume lots of fiber, you will likely have some uncomfortable gastrointestinal symptoms, like bloating and gas," explains Carli.
 "Start with 1/4 cup of legumes per day, for example, for a few weeks before increasing to 1/2 cup per day for a few weeks.
 Very slow increases will prevent these uncomfortable symptoms."

 Processed foods that are high in sodium, as well as high-fat, low-carb diets like the ketogenic diet, are also the culprits for irregular bowel movements.
-Eating too much salt causes the water balance in the intestines to shift, resulting in harder stools that are difficult to pass.
+According to 2022 research published in the journal Nutrients, eating too much salt can decrease the amount of water in your poop, making it harder, and more difficult to pass.

 "If you're specifically struggling with constipation, I'd incorporate foods that have laxative effects, such as flax seeds, chia seeds, berries and stone fruits—peaches, plums, apricots," adds Dwyer.
 "Start with 2 tablespoons for the seeds and 1 cup for the fruit per day.
 And, don't forget that you'll need to also increase your water intake to help your body move this fiber along."